dheerajpr97/dheerajpr/README.md

 ## Projects 🚀

-Here are a few projects  I've been involved in:
+Here are a few projects I've been involved with:

 - **[Explainable-AI-Non-EEG](https://github.com/dheerajpr97/Explainable-AI-Non-EEG):** Analysis and visualization of Non-EEG biomedical data (non-EEG) through Explainable AI techniques.
+- - **[KITTI-PointNet](https://github.com/asnecemnnit/huggingface_competitions_shipdetection):** Implementation and tools necessary for training and evaluating PointNet models on the KITTI dataset for tasks such as point cloud classification and segmentation.
 - **[Audio Genre Classification](https://github.com/dheerajpr97/Audio-Genre-Classification):** Audio Genre Classification on GTZAN dataset using Deep Learning and Speech Signal Processing.
-- **[KITTI-PointNet](https://github.com/asnecemnnit/huggingface_competitions_shipdetection):** Implementation and tools necessary for training and evaluating PointNet models on the KITTI dataset for tasks such as point cloud classification and segmentation.

 ## Get in Touch 📬